AMSTERDAM REVIEW

 The living reservoir’s dried up to dust,

-a residue that yields a different kind of time flooding the remainder,
+a mire of sludge that yields a different kind of time flooding the remainder,

 an altered medium, circular yet hollow-bellied like a roof without a temple.